FiloSamo/ORBSLAM3_CRAZYFLIE/README.md

 To use VIO, you need to provide the correct intrinsic parameters for the camera and the IMU.
 In addition, you need to provide the homogeneous transformation between the camera and the IMU.

-You can perform the calibration as you prefer; in our case, we used the well-established Kalibr tool.
+You can perform the calibration as you prefer; in our case, we used the well-established Kalibr tool https://github.com/ethz-asl/kalibr.
 To use the Kalibr calibration package, ROS1 Melodic is necessary.
 We used a Docker container with ROS1 Melodic to run the code.

 #### Camera calibration